will never increase

 You probably know that gift cards have soared in popularity.
 Customers buy them for birthdays, graduations, holidays, anniversaries, and more.
 If you want to cash in on the gift card craze, Heartland Payment Systems offers a gift card program.
 You can personalize the cards and they’re reloadable to keep customers coming back.

-If you need money to grow your business, you can try out Heartland Payment Systems’ lending services.
-Heartland has partnerships with different sources of funding, so qualified applicants can borrow up to $2 million.
-Rates and fees vary depending on your specific circumstances.
+If you need money to grow your business, you can try out the Heartland Capital lending service.
+Heartland has partnerships with different companies, providing access to a portfolio of lenders.

 Probably!
 Heartland provides many services tailored to specific business types.
 Check out the list: